Davyhurst Gold Mine

 The Davyhurst Gold Mine is a gold mine located 53 km south-west of Menzies, near Davyhurst.

-The mine was formerly been owned by Monarch Gold Mining Company Ltd, and went on care and maintenance shortly before Monarch went into administration in June 2008.
+The mine was formerly owned by Monarch Gold Mining Company Ltd, and went on care and maintenance shortly before Monarch went into administration in June 2008.
 The mine resumed operation in early 2021, now owned by Ora Banda Mining, a successor of Monarch Gold.

 Historical production for the mine was 230,000 ounces of gold prior to the 1950s, a further 428,000 ounces between 1980 and 2000 and 152,690 ounces in the mining phase between 2000 and 2008.

 History

 A first treatment plant at Davyhurst was built by WMC Resources in 1986 and sold on in the following year.
 After intermittent attempts to mine the area by a number of companies, Cons Gold purchased the mine in 1996, moved the treatment from the Bardoc Gold Mine to Davyhurst, and commenced mining.
 Cons Gold appointed an administrator in April 1998 and the mine was inherited by N M Rothschild & Sons.
 Rothschild continued processing until April 1999.

 The deposit was purchased in mid-2000 by Croesus Mining NL from Rothschild.
 Croesus made Davyhurst the first new gold mine to open in Western Australia in the new century.

 Within less than a year of acquiring the mine, Croesus moved from exploration to mining and opened Giles open pit operation in May 2001.
 From 2001 until the mine closed in October 2005, it had produced 387,000 ounces of gold, while historical production for the area since 1897 was 1.15 million ounces.

 In November 2005, Croesus sold the mine to the Monarch Gold Mining Company for A$5 million.
 In June 2006, Croesus Mining went into voluntary administration.

 Monarch recommenced mining at Davyhurst in June 2007 and announced its first gold pour in the following August.

 The Davyhurst mine was placed in care and maintenance once more on 14 June because of continued underperformance while its second operation, the Mount Ida Gold Mine, remained in production.
 Michael Kiernan was appointed as managing director of Monarch and resigned as chairman of Territory Resources, the main creditor of Monarch, on 24 June.

 Monarch appointed Pitcher Partners as voluntary administrators on 10 July 2008.
 Two of Monarch's directors, Michael Kiernan and Allan Quadrio, had already taken Croesus, the previous mine owner, into administration two years earlier.